Buying as a Gift?

 Caring for your Glatz

-• Damp or wet fabrics must never be left rolled up or folded for long periods of time.
+• Damp or wet fabrics must never be left rolled up or folded over long periods of time.

-• Wherever possible, fallen leaves or droppings should be removed immediately.
+• Fallen leaves or droppings should be removed immediately to avoid bacterial decay.

 • Dirt is best removed with a soft, clean and dry brush.

 • Stains can be treated with warm water, a soft brush and some detergent.
-Rinse thoroughly afterwards with plenty of clean water, then allow to dry and treat with a commercial weatherproofing agent.
+Rinse thoroughly afterwards with plenty of clean water, then allow to dry.
+Treat with a commercial weatherproofing agent.

 • Do not use aggressive detergents (pH 7 values and more).

 • Make sure the fabric doesn‘t rub against walls or other obstacles, or get caught-up in the frame when opening, closing or adjusting the parasol.

 • Make sure that parasols are closed properly with the single fabric panels folded outwards and gently secured.
 Creases caused by careless wrapping are not covered by guarantee.

 • Parasols must not be allowed to flutter in the wind.
-This may cause abrasion damage or holes which is not covered by guarantee.
+Damage or holes caused by abrasion are not covered by guarantee.

-• We recommend covering using a cover when not using your parasol.
+• We recommend covering your parasol when not in use.

 Aluminium & Stainless Steel

 The stainless steel parts supplied by Glatz are manufactured with top grade steel (1.4301 / 304).
 This is the industry standard for outdoor products.
-It, however, still should be cleaned and maintained especially as your Glatz parasol will be exposed to the elements.
+However, it should still be cleaned and maintained, especially as your Glatz parasol will be exposed to the elements.

-Even though the stainless steel used in Glatz parasols and accessories is resistant to corrosion, small, brown spots may appear on the surface especially if you live near the coast.
-If brown spots appear on stainless steel parts, wipe the surface down with a sponge (always in the direction of the surface treatment).
+Even though the stainless steel used in Glatz parasols and accessories is resistant to corrosion, small brown spots may appear on the surface, especially if you live near the coast.
+If this happens, wipe the surface down with a sponge (always in the direction of the surface treatment).
 If the spots are older, a stainless steel cleaner should be used.
 These brown spots do not affect the durability or lifetime of the product.
-Do not worry as these spots are only superficial, which will only require simple cleaning.
-The stainless steel should look like new afterward.
+Do not worry, as these spots are only superficial, and only require simple cleaning.
+The stainless steel should look like new afterwards.

 Storing Your Glatz Parasol During Winter

-To ensure the greatest possible protection, during the winter months, we recommend storing your sunshade under cover, or if it is left outside, with the use of an original protective cover from GLATZ.
-We advise against keeping sunshades outdoors during the winter, because of the formation of condensation, and this dampness remains in the protective cover for a longer period of time due to a lack of aeration.
-Damp or wet fabrics must never be left rolled up or folded for long periods.
+To ensure the greatest possible protection during the winter months, we recommend storing your sunshade under cover or, if it is left outside, with the use of an original protective cover from GLATZ.
+We advise against keeping sunshades outdoors during the winter, because of the formation of condensation; this dampness remains in the protective cover for a longer period of time, due to a lack of aeration.
+Damp or wet fabrics must never be left rolled up, or folded, for long periods.

 For more information...